A wound drainage culture is a test that finds germs

 redness around the wound, or if the drainage looks like pus.
 Wound infections can

-also cause a fever and a
+also cause a fever

 How Should We Prepare for a Wound Drainage Culture?